I’ll need package bees to stock my new hive.

 And their bees are mite resistant.
 In the 1990’s, BeeWeaver stopped treating their hives for varroa mites – a brave move.
 The hives that survived without treatment became their breeder stock.

-So while I’m waiting for my bees, I’ll build my hive, and get my hive location ready.
-The next update of this page will occur when the bees arrive, and I install them in the hive.
+While I’m waiting for my bees, I’ll build my hive, and get my hive location ready.

 So I left right away to pick them up.